sharwaritijare/Datathon-VirtualHealthAssistance/README.md

 MedGenie - AI-Powered Medical Virtual Assistant
 # MedGenie: AI-Powered Predictive Diagnostics & Remote Health Monitoring

-MedGenie is a cutting-edge healthcare platform that integrates advanced AI models with a comprehensive suite of diagnostic and remote monitoring tools.
+MedGenie is a healthcare platform that integrates advanced AI models with a comprehensive suite of diagnostic and remote monitoring tools.
 Our mission is to revolutionize healthcare by providing personalized, predictive, and accessible health solutions for patients and doctors alike.

 ---

-##Table of Contents
+## Table of Contents

 - [Overview](#overview)
 - [Key Features](#key-features)